mxgx110/TwoPlayerAoIGame_GameTheory/README.md

 # TwoPlayerAoIGame_GameTheory
-This is the official repository for a 2-player Age of Information(AoI) Game, solved by a Game Theory approach.
+This is the official repository for the 2-player Age of Information(AoI) Game, solved by a Game Theory approach.

 ## Abstract: